Convert 7z to TAR Archive Free

 How long does 7Z to TAR conversion take?

 Most 7Z to TAR conversions finish in under a minute.
-Larger files take proportionally longer, but everything happens locally so there is no upload wait.
+Larger files take proportionally longer, but everything happens locally so there is no sign-up wait.

 Will the conversion reduce file quality?